Nathaniel Backus House: Design

 The Nathaniel Backus House's construction date is unknown, but it is believed to have been around 1750.
-The History of Norwich, Connecticut places it around 1734 and makes mention of a highway being added in 1750 specifically by Nathaniel Backus' house.
-In the 1970 National Historic Register of Places nomination, the Daughters of the American Revolution indicated it dates from 1750.
+The History of Norwich, Connecticut places it around 1734 and mentions a highway being added in 1750 that went past Nathaniel Backus's house.
+The Daughters of the American Revolution indicated that it dates from 1750 in the 1970 National Historic Register of Places nomination.

 The house originally stood on Broadway Street in the center of Norwich, Connecticut.
 It was originally Colonial at its time of construction, but has been modified to Greek Revival style.
 The renovation itself may date to around 1825.
 The house is a white two-story clapboarded structure with its gable end facing the street.
 The three-bay facade faces south and the front entrance is located on the left bay.
 The eaves cornice is decorated with mutules that span the length of the gable ends and combines with the roof cornice to make a pediment that encloses an elliptical window in the center.
-The window is of the "rising sun pattern" with glass panes radiating out through two rings.
-The entrance on the left of the facade has a paneled door, stated to be original, that is enclosed in a rectangular frame, supported by Ionic columns and framed by fluted moldings.
-The frames of the 6-over-6 windows project slightly from the clapboard exterior.
-The foundation and steps to the house is of stone.
+The window is of the "rising sun" pattern with glass panes radiating out through two rings.
+The entrance on the left of the facade has a paneled door that is enclosed in a rectangular frame, supported by Ionic columns and framed by fluted moldings.
+The frames of the six-over-six windows project slightly from the clapboard exterior.
+The foundation and steps to the house are of stone.

-An alteration saw the addition of two chimneys and additional alterations to the window and door openings on the northeast and southwest sides of the house.
-It is believed that the central door and window alterations were done as part of the Greek Revival renovations.
-Luyster states, "[f]urther investigation would undoubtedly reveal additional changes in the interior, including changes in the position of the fireplaces and their chimney connections."
+Two chimneys were added, and there were additional alterations to the window and door openings on the northeast and southwest sides of the house.
+The Connecticut Historical Commission believe that the central door and window alterations were completed as part of the Greek Revival renovations.
+Luyster states, "Further investigation would undoubtedly reveal additional changes in the interior, including changes in the position of the fireplaces and their chimney connections."

 Importance

-The Nathaniel Backus House is a historic house museum operated by the Faith Trumbull Chapter of the Daughters of the American Revolution following its completed move in 1952.
-The Nathaniel Backus House was submitted to the National Register of Historic Places for its historical value in local history and as an example of Greek Revival domestic architecture.
+The Nathaniel Backus House is a historic house museum operated by the Faith Trumbull Chapter of the Daughters of the American Revolution.
+It was submitted to the National Register of Historic Places for its historical value in local history and as an example of Greek Revival domestic architecture.
 Luyster writes, "The simplicity of the Backus house contrasts pleasantly with the verandahs and asymmetric forms of the surrounding buildings."
 It was listed on the National Register of Historic Places in 1970.
 The house was also included as part of the Chelsea Parade Historic District in 1989.